Code-Institute-Submissions/chasakara-MLS2-My-Body-project/README.md

 ## UX

-This site is for any adult who want to have a simple check on their healthy by simply entering their height, weight, weist and neck values
+This site is for any adult who want to have a simple check on their healthy by simply entering their height, weight, weist and neck values, they get a value which is show if are underweight,normal, overweight or obese and then they will be given healthy tips on how to stay healthy

 ## User stories
 As a user l would want to know my body mass index